pocs-anguilla/anguilla/docs/development.rst

   make jupyter

-  # Add environment some environment variables for debugging
+  # Or with the senvironment environment variables necessary for debugging
   make jupyter_debug

 The Jupyter setup supports both Python and C++ (through `cling <https://github.com/root-project/cling>`_).
 This allows you to run Shark from a notebook!